KiKoZl1/stake-mvp/docs/migration-plan.md

-﻿# Migration Plan - LINES to Stake MVP
+# Migration Plan - LINES to Stake MVP

 This document tracks the full migration of the LINES slot template into the `stake-mvp` workspace.
 It is the single source of truth while we finish the port and turn this repo into our reusable slot template.

 ## 1. Context & Vision
 - **Goal**: run the complete LINES experience (UI, gameplay loop, assets, tooling) inside `C:\dev\stake-mvp` using the existing math SDK and local RGS debug flow.
+- **Workspace**: all commands/edits happen strictly under `C:\dev\stake-mvp` so the repository remains consistent with VS Code and the user's tooling.
 - **Constraints**:
   - Keep the math SDK (`/math`) intact and keep supporting local `src/rgs/debug.ts` simulations.
   - Avoid depending on TESTESDK once the copy is complete; everything must live in this repo.